 A substantial amount of regrowth has occurred following the fire, including germination from the seed bank in the soil and resprouting of below- and above-ground plant parts.
 The Lower Deck appears to have almost fully recovered from the fire.
-The most prevalent native plant species observed within the Lower Deck in the second quarter of 2023 was California sunflower (Encelia californica), followed by big saltbush (Atriplex lentiformis), allscale saltbush (Atriplex polycarpa), and beardless wild rye (Elymus triticoides).
-Immediately following the Saddleridge Fire, areas that were previously dominated with saltbush species were largely replaced by mats of non-native grasses such as red brome (Bromus rubens), ripgut brome (Bromus diandrus), foxtail barley (Hordeum murinum), and non-native forbs such as redstem filaree (Erodium cicutarium).
+The most prevalent native plant species observed within the Lower Deck in the first quarter of 2024 was California sunflower (Encelia californica), followed by big saltbush (Atriplex lentiformis), allscale saltbush (Atriplex polycarpa), and beardless wild rye (Elymus triticoides).
+Immediately following the Saddleridge Fire, areas that were previously dominated with saltbush species were largely replaced by mats of non-native grasses such as red brome (Bromus diandrus), foxtail barley (Hordeum murinum), and non-native forbs such as redstem filaree (Erodium cicutarium).
 Native shrub species have resprouted and are almost fully reestablished, and have shown signs of continuous growth since the fire.

-Exotic annual plant species, which increased slightly between the fourth quarter of 2022 and first quarter of 2023, have remained relatively constant between the first and second quarters of 2023, likely as a result of declining water availability as the summer season approaches.
-A majority of exotic annual plant species were observed in flower or setting seed in the Lower Deck in the second quarter of 2023, with a few mid- to late-season non-native plants (e.g., Russian thistle [Salsola tragus]) observed in their vegetative state.
-Exotic annual plants appear to be successfully managed through hand pulling and ongoing weed control activities.
-However, some native grass species (i.e., beardless wild rye) have also been inadvertently cut and may have been misidentified as non-native species during the weed control activities.
-Beardless wild rye has shown notable increases in cover between the first and second quartes of 2023, indicating that it is recovering from weeding activities.
-Non-native plant species cover is anticipated to remain constant throughout the summer of 2023, and decrease in the fall and winter months.
-The majority of non-native vegetation observed at the Lower Deck in the second quarter of 2023 consisted of non-native annual grasses, short podded mustard (Hirschfeldia incana), redstem filaree, and tocalote (Centaurea melitensis).
+Exotic annual plant species have increased slightly in the first quarter of 2024 following the winter and spring rain season.
+A majority of exotic annual plant species were observed in their vegetative state or in flower in the Lower Deck in the first quarter of 2024, with a few mid-season non-native plants (e.g., Russian thistle [Salsola tragus]) observed germinating.
+Non-native plant species cover is anticipated to increase throughout the spring and into summer of 2024 due to above average winter rainfall.
+The majority of non-native vegetation observed at the Lower Deck in the first quarter of 2024 consisted of non-native annual grasses, short podded mustard (Hirschfeldia incana), redstem filaree, and tocalote (Centaurea melitensis).